-Our research activities lie at the interface of the three scientific core disciplines biology, chemistry, and physics with a particular focus on the biophysical chemistry of membrane proteins and membrane-mimetic systems.
-Membrane proteins are involved in numerous biological processes, play key roles in cellular communication and transport, represent the majority of drug targets, and increasingly find use in biotechnology.
-However, membrane proteins are utterly challenging research objects for biophysical, structural, and functional investigations as well as for engineering purposes, as they usually need to be extracted from their complex cellular membrane environment to become tractable in vitro.
-After extraction, membrane proteins depend on membrane mimics, which should reproduce the most important features of their natural membrane environment in order to retain their native structures and functions.
-Our efforts are devoted to the three major lines of research described below.
+Our research activities are devoted to the molecular biophysics of membrane proteins and membrane-mimetic systems.
+Membrane proteins play key roles in cellular communication and transport and represent the majority of drug targets.
+However, these hydrophobic proteins are challenging research objects because they need to be extracted from their complex cellular membrane environment to become amenable to biophysical, structural, and functional investigations.
+After extraction, membrane-mimetic systems are required for reproducing the most important features of the natural membrane environment to retain the native structure and function of the target protein.
+We focus on the following three major lines of research.

 Polymer-encapsulated lipid-bilayer nanodiscs for membrane biophysics